cswaroop/lovelydesk/README.md

 # lovelydesk

-A Clojure library designed to ... well, that part is up to you.
+An Issue management system using Atom, Git, Clojure, Datomic, Swagger etc.

 ## Usage

-FIXME
+`lein ring server`

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 NOBODY

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.